eradiate/eradiate/docs/rst/developer_guide/scene_generator.rst

 All scene elements can be recursively traversed using the :func:`.traverse` function.
-This function outputs a pair consisting of a :term:`kernel dictionary template` and a :term:`parameter update map template`, which are then used by the :class:`.Experiment` to assemble a Mitsuba scene and update it as part of the parametric loop.
+This function outputs a pair consisting of a :term:`kernel dictionary template` and a
+:term:`kernel scene parameter map template`, which are then used by the :class:`.Experiment` to assemble a Mitsuba scene and update it as part of the parametric loop.